documentation-platform/documentation-platform-backend/README.md

 ./mvnw test
 ```

-Tests will automatically run on new commits for all branches.
+Tests will automatically run on pull requests.

-## Deployment

-The project includes GitHub Actions workflows for:

-1. Running tests on all branches
-2. Deployment to server for the main branch

-See the `.github/workflows/` directory for details.